-In the UK and USA we celebrate Father’s Day on the third Sunday in June, and in 2018 that’s 17th June.
+In the UK and USA we celebrate Father’s Day on the third Sunday in June, and in 2019 that’s 16th June.
 In European Roman Catholic culture ‘fatherhood’ was traditionally celebrated on St Joseph’s day, 19th March, and this date is still used in many countries.

-In the 1930’s, men’s-wear retailers in the USA tried hard to promote Father’s Day.
+In the 1930’s, men’s wear retailers in the USA tried hard to promote Father’s Day.
 This was met with resistance, because people saw it as unwanted commercialism.
 However, it seems that this is what led to its widespread popularity.
 In 1972 President Nixon signed Father’s Day into USA law.
-In the UK Father’s Day seems to have been adopted in the 1950s, when many American trends crossed the Atlantic.
+In the UK, Father’s Day seems to have been adopted in the 1950s, when many American trends crossed the Atlantic.
 It took about 20 years to become widely accepted.
 For some it will always be a purely commercial event, and a sales opportunity for greeting card manufacturers!
 For others, it is a welcome opportunity to recognise and celebrate fatherhood.

-People generally welcome Father’s Day, as a chance to acknowledge and thank their father for the role they play in their lives.
+These days, people generally welcome Father’s Day, as a chance to acknowledge and thank their father for the role they play in their lives.
 Many families appreciate the chance to gather together for a special meal or day out, and to give presents.